K3D-tools/K3D-jupyter/docs/source/basic_usage/index.rst

     plot = k3d.plot()

-    plot.display()
+    plot.display() # You can also just use 'plot'

-If K3D-jupyter is installed properly, after executing the above snippet you should see an empty plot:
+If K3D-jupyter is properly installed, after executing the above snippet you should see an empty plot:

 .. k3d_plot::
   :filename: empty_plot.py

 .. note::
-  In the above example we had a ``Plot`` and added objects to it.
-It is however possible to automatically generate a plot for a created object, like:
+  In the above example, you had a ``Plot`` and added objects to it.
+It is also possible to automatically generate a plot for a created object:

   .. code-block:: python3